 In October 2020, the City of Spokane accepted applications for proposed amendments to the Comprehensive Plan.
 During that period the City received six applications for amendments to map LU-1, Land Use Plan Map.
-Staff anticipates one city-sponsored proposed amendments to maps TR-5, Proposed Bike Network Map.
+Additionally, one city-sponsored amendment to map TR-5, Proposed Bike Network Map was proposed.
 All proposed amendments are summarized in the following table:

 |File #||General Location/Type||Neighborhood||Proposed Change|